11 Razones: Background

 Aitana began working on her second studio album in the summer of 2019 while embarking on her Play Tour.
 She also visited Los Angeles a couple times before and after to work with her habitual collaborators Andrés Torres and Mauricio Rengifo, who eventually won the Latin Grammy Award for Producer of the Year at the 2020 gala.
 The singer moved to the American city for a whole month in January 2020.
 Before that, she kicked off a single droplet era that started with the release of "+", a collaboration with Colombian duo Cali Y El Dandee that latter happened to be the lead single of her upcoming album.
-Recording sessions for the album stopped in March 2020 when the Spanish population was forced into lockdown to prevent the spread of COVID-19.
+Recording sessions for the album stopped in March 2020 when the Spanish population was forced into lockdown to prevent the spread of COVID-19 due to the pandemic.
 Aitana, who was in Ibiza with her boyfriend and his parents, worked on some songs remotely while in the island.
-On August 3, Aitana entered the studio again to record the vocals for all the songs that were conceived during lockdown.
+In early August, Aitana entered the studio again to record the vocals for all the songs that were conceived during lockdown.

 During that time, she released a couple more singles, all of them collaborations.
 In May, "Enemigos" featuring Mexican trio Reik was released on digital and streaming platforms.
 Two months later, Aitana released her second vocal collaboration with Colombian band Morat, "Más De Lo Que Aposté".
 She also hinted a collaboration with Piso 21 set for summer but was never released.
 Despite that, she still hinted a new album for "late 2020" and stated that those songs wouldn't be included on her upcoming record.

 On 2 October, her long-awaited collaboration with Sebastián Yatra was released under the titled "Corazón Sin Vida".
 The track included a sample of Alejandro Sanz' signature song "Corazón Partío" and was promoted on many TV shows including La Voz.
 Aitana announced the title, tracklist and cover of her sophomore album through social media on November 11.
 On December 7, 2020, the title track was released as the third single alongside a music video directed by Jean LaFleur.